THE TRUITT HOUSE EDIT

 From New Orleans to Virginia Beach: A Thoughtful Spring Menu

 Some dinners just work—the right guests, the right menu, and that effortless kind of rhythm where conversation flows as easily as the wine.
 This was one of those nights.
-Carrying plates back to the kitchen, I noticed that they were nearly spotless—course after course—a sure sign of a well-chosen menu that works and solid recipes.

 Some Drinks Are Served, But Bourbon Is Mastered